-We implemented a restructuring plan in 2016 to lower operating expenses that included reductions in our global workforce and the elimination of certain non-core projects.
+We implemented a restructuring plan in 2016 to lower operating expenses and cost of revenues that included reductions in our global workforce and the elimination of certain non-core projects.
 In 2017 we engaged a management consulting firm to assist us in making organizational and structural changes to improve operational efficiencies and reduce expenses.
-Restructuring charges includes \$4.0 million of consulting services, \$1.6 million in cash-based severance and related benefits and \$1.7 million in charges for asset impairments and lease loss reserves.
+Restructuring charges for the six months ended June 30, 2017 include \$7.0 million of consulting services, \$1.7 million in cash-based severance and related benefits and \$2.1 million in charges for asset impairments and lease loss reserves.
 We expect to incur additional fees for management consulting services in the near-term.